-Currently enrolled students interested in taking the Placement Survey should email Professor David Richardson ([email protected]) to request an invitation to a special Glow course that hosts the Placement Survey.
-The Placement Survey must be completed during the Spring Registration Period (April 24-May 1).
+Currently enrolled students interested in taking the Placement Survey should email Professors Anthony Carrasquillo ([email protected]) or Christopher Goh ([email protected]) to request an invitation to a special Glow course that hosts the Placement Survey.
+The Placement Survey must be completed during the Spring Registration Period (April 23-April 30).

 You will need to activate your Williams College email account to access Glow.